georust/geo/rfcs/2022-05-24-boolean-ops.md

 ## Operation Specification

-The initial implementation focussed on operation between two 2-d geometries.
+The initial implementation focused on operation between two 2-d geometries.
 However, the core logic to use the sweep to split segments, and calculate regions based on segment arrangement lends itself to perform boolean operations in multiple flavours.